brucek/trolly/README.md

 * `npm run test` - Runs unit tests for both server and the browser
 * `npm run test:browser` - Runs the unit tests for browser / client
 * `npm run test:server` - Runs the unit tests on the server
-* `npm run watch` - Run all unit tests for server & watch files for changes
+* `npm run watch:server` - Run all unit tests for server & watch files for changes
+* `npm run watch:browser` - Run all unit tests for browser & watch files for changes
 * `npm run packages` - Shows all installed dependencies
 * `npm run package:purge` - Remove all dependencies
 * `npm run package:reinstall` - Reinstall all dependencies